Leipziger-Ecken/drupal/README.md

 A *read-only* REST-API (JSON, XML, HAL) is provided for akteur- and event-data.
 Read more on our [official Postman documentation](https://documenter.getpostman.com/view/10395067/SzmY92H6).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/10395067/SzmY92H6)

+### Misc

+* During composer install, a patch is injected into geocoder-mapbox package which enforces a returned locality, if any given.